JaKooLit/NixOS-Hyprland/README.md

 #### 📦 How To Install Packages?
 - You can search the [Nix Packages](https://search.nixos.org/packages?) & [Options](https://search.nixos.org/options?) pages for what a package may be named or if it has options available that take care of configuration hurdles you may face.
-- Then edit `hosts/<your-hostname>/configs.nix` , `hosts/<your-hostname>/packages-&-fonts.nix` and/or `hosts/<your-hostname>/user.nix` depending on what you want. `config.nix` is for system packages with options. ie `programs.hyprland.enable=true`, while packages-&-fonts.nix is for adding packages and changes made to user.nix are only available to the current user.
+- Then edit `hosts/<your-hostname>/configs.nix` , `hosts/<your-hostname>/packages-fonts.nix` and/or `hosts/<your-hostname>/user.nix` depending on what you want. `config.nix` is for system packages with options. ie `pro  grams.hyprland.enable=true`, while packages-fonts.nix is for adding packages and changes made to user.nix are only available to the current user.
 - Once you are finished editing, run `sudo nixos-rebuild switch --flake .#<your-hostname>` NOTE. omit < > and ensure you are in the directory where your **flake.nix** is.
 (For example: If you make the hostname `nixos` then your command should be `sudo nixos-rebuild switch --flake .#nixos`)

 #### 🙋 Having Issues / Questions?